Last Updated on : 2022-12-25 09:22:49download

 (Optional) You can click the Online Debugging tab to directly navigate to the destination.

-Select a device for debugging.
-You can search for the device you configured in the code by DeviceID
+2. Select a device for debugging.
+You can search for the device you configured in the code by DeviceID.

-This section describes how to implement cloud-to-device messaging.
+This section describes how to send a message to the device.